Cranbrook bills itself as the basecamp of the Kootenays as it offers easy access to…

 We spent about an hour lounging in the water – looking for hot spots and checking out the 43.3°C/ 110°F hot tub for 10 minutes – the maximum time suggested.
 The outside temperature in the shade late in the afternoon was about -17°C (1.4°F).

 We were cooked by the time we left Radium Hot Springs.

 The next day we traded downhill skis for cross-country skis.
 The plan was to meet up with Penny, the owner of Columbia Kayak and Canoe for a guided tour of the Whiteway.

 Both John and I were very impressed with the Whiteway.
 It’s a skating rink for one – and about to put the boots to Winnipeg and Ottawa to become the world’s largest and longest skating rink.
 (They got certified by the Guinness Book of World Records).

-It boasts 32 kilometres of cleared ice.
+It boasts 30 km of cleared ice.
 Basically it’s a giant loop around the entire lake with some shorter loops you can do as well.

 Alongside it are track-set ski trails.
 The snow removed from the ice is piled up on one side to allow for cross country skiing.
-So not only can you skate but you can ski for 32 kilometres.
+So not only can you skate but you can ski for 30 km.
 You can also fat tire bike the loop.
 A lot of hard work went into the planning of it but it’s become hugely popular.

-After a few hours spent skiing a 12 kilometre loop it was time to call it a day and head for home.
+After a few hours spent skiing a 12 km loop it was time to call it a day and head for home.